cjomalley/ascp/studyguide.md

 # M(ASCP) Study Guide
 Last updated 02/20/2021

+## Resource Recommendations
+Wordsology micro charts & comments
+LabCE - you can generate practice tests with just microbiology topics or just micro & lab operations Diagnostic Medical Parasitology by Garcia
+Polanski flash cards
+Textbook of Diagnostic Microbiology by Mahon and Lehman

 ## Laboratory Safety
 Fire extinguishers – what are the classes and what are they used for?
 How do each of the types work/what do they contain?
 What is PASS?
 What is RACE?
 What kinds of equipment needs to be on orange (generator-protected) outlets